Puan Maharani: Tenure

-During the ratification of Omnibus Law on Job Creation, Puan forcefully turned off the microphone of Benny Kabur Harman, a legislator from the Demokrat party, when Harman was speaking.
+During the ratification of Omnibus Law on Job Creation, Puan forcefully turned off the microphone of Benny Kabur Harman, a legislator from the Demokrat party, when he was speaking.
 Puan claimed that it was her authority to do so, and she was told to do so by Azis Syamsuddin.
-Puan claimed that Syamsuddin has deemed Harman has spoken too much and told her to turn Harman's mic off.
+Puan claimed that Syamsuddin had deemed that Harman had spoken too much and told her to turn Harman's mic off.
 Puan stated that she did not intentionally turn the mic off, but she turned it off because she wanted the proceeding to continue.
-Later, the Democratic Party walked out from the ratification.
+Later, the Democratic Party walked out of the ratification.

 In 2021, during the confirmation hearing of General Andika Perkasa, Puan ignored interruptions by other lawmakers, closing down the meeting without acknowledging interruption.
-Puan also rejected another interruption by the Prosperous Justice Party (PKS) during the ratification of Law on State Capital, claiming that as the majority of parties already agreed to pass the bill, the party that disagreed with the bill should only be heard after the ratification of the bill.
+She also rejected another interruption by the Prosperous Justice Party (PKS) during the ratification of Law on State Capital, claiming that as the majority of parties had already agreed to pass the bill, the party that disagreed with the bill should only be heard after the ratification of the bill.

 In 2022, Puan expressed her annoyance when she was not welcomed properly by a provincial governor when she made an official visit to that province, without disclosing the name of the province.
-She claimed that the governor of that province disrespected her even though she is the Speaker of the House of Representatives, and the governor of that province didn't feel proud to be visited by her.
-It is speculated that Puan was talking about Ganjar Pranowo, as Ganjar did not welcome Puan during her visit to Central Java.
+She claimed that the governor disrespected her even though she is the Speaker of the House of Representatives, and the governor did not feel proud to be visited by her.
+It was speculated that Puan was talking about Ganjar Pranowo, as he did not welcome her during her visit to Central Java.

 2024 presidential election speculation

-Ahead of 2024 Indonesian general election, Puan was the subject of speculations whether she will run for the office of presidency.
-Her party, the Indonesian Democratic Party of Struggle, is the only party able to field a candidate without any coalition with another party for the 2024 elections as the party meets a presidential nomination requirement of having more than 20% of the seats in the legislature.
+Ahead of the 2024 Indonesian general election, there was speculation as to whether Puan would run for president.
+Her party, the Indonesian Democratic Party of Struggle, was the only party able to field a candidate without any coalition with another party for the 2024 elections, as the party met the presidential nomination requirement of having more than 20% of the seats in the legislature.

-Her possible presidential candidacy was complicated by her poor results in opinion surveys that showed she is not the most popular choice within the party.
-Polls in the first half of 2022 showed she can only obtain single-digit numbers.
+Her possible presidential candidacy was complicated by her poor results in opinion surveys that showed she was not the most popular choice within the party.
+Polls in the first half of 2022 showed she could only obtain single-digit numbers.

 During her April 2022 official visit to inaugurate a clean water facility in Central Java province, she criticized Ganjar Pranowo, the governor of Central Java, who later joined the Indonesian presidential election in 2024.
 Pranowo, also from PDI-P, always polls higher than Puan.
 During the event, a participant who called Puan as "presidential candidate" was given a thousand US dollars (IDR 20 million).

 Eventually, she ran for another term in the House of Representatives instead, and won a seat from her district with 297,366 votes.